#WeAreEmoryEpi: Meet Dr. Jodie Guest!

 Category : #WeAreEmoryEPI

-Tell us a little bit about your academic history/where you went to school.
+Tell us a little about your academic history/where you went to school.

 How have you been spending your free time?

-If you currently live in the Atlanta area, what is one place that you would recommend people to visit?
+What is one place in Atlanta that you would recommend people to visit?

 Thank you for sharing with us, Dr. Guest!
 Dr. Guest can be found on Instagram and Twitter @jlguest, and you can read more about her extensive experience here.
 Stay tuned to see who we talk to next on #WeAreEmoryEpi!